-Starting Terminal Emulation
+Starting Telnet Terminal Emulation

-Before you can begin using your JANUS device with terminal emulation, you must start the terminal emulation program.
+Before you can begin using your JANUS device with terminal emulation software as a terminal, you must start the terminal emulation program.
 You only need to start the program the first time you use it or if you exit.
 The JANUS device resumes terminal emulation for each data collection session.